-(3) On December 15, 2020, the Board of Directors authorized the repurchase of up to \$100.0 million of shares of the Company's common stock.
+(3) On December 15, 2020, the Board of Directors authorized the repurchase of up to \$100.00 million of shares of the Company's common stock.
 On March 16, 2021, the Board of Directors of the Company authorized an increase of \$100.0 million in the Company's share repurchase program resulting in \$200.0 million approved for share repurchases through January 13, 2023.
 On November 30, 2021, the Board of Directors of the Company authorized an additional \$200.0 million to repurchase stock pursuant to the Company's share repurchase program, expiring on December 15, 2023.
-On November 30, 2023, the Company's Board of Directors of the Company authorized an extension to the existing share repurchase program set to expire on December 15, 2023, until March 31, 2026.
+On November 30, 2023, the Board of Directors of the Company authorized an extension to the existing share repurchase program set to expire on December 15, 2023, until March 31, 2026.
 Shares to be repurchased are subject to the same considerations regarding timing and amount of repurchases as the initial authorization.
-As of May 4, 2024 August 3, 2024, the Company had \$60.6 million \$54.2 million remaining under its share repurchase program.
+As of November 2, 2024, the Company had \$38.4 million remaining under its share repurchase program.
 For further discussion on the share repurchase program, see "Part I, Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations, Liquidity and Capital Resources, Share Repurchase Program."

 ITEM 5.
-OTHER INFORMATION

-Trading Arrangements of Directors and Executive Officers
+OTHER INFORMATIONTrading Arrangements of Directors and Executive Officers

-During the quarter thirteen weeks ended May 4, 2024 August 3, 2024, no director or officer certain of the Company our executives entered into modified, written plans for the purchase or terminated sale of our securities through a "Rule broker that are intended to satisfy the conditions specified in Rule 10b5-1(c) under the Exchange Act for an affirmative defense against liability for trading arrangement" or "non-Rule 10b5-1 in securities on the basis of material nonpublic information.

-The material terms of these trading arrangement," as each term is defined plans are set forth in item 408(a) of Regulation S-K. the table below.
+During the quarter ended November 2, 2024, no director or officer of the Company entered into, modified, or terminated a "Rule 10b5-1(c) trading arrangement" or "non-Rule 10b5-1 trading arrangement," as each term is defined in Item 408(a) of Regulation S-K.